System-level, Input-output and New Parameterizations of Stabilizing Controllers, and Their Numerical Computation: Numerical computation and controller implementation

 In Propositions~\ref{prop:slp1}--\ref{prop:slp4}, to get the controller $\mathbf{K}$, we need to compute the inverse of some transfer matrix as well as the product of transfer matrices.
 For the SLP in~\cite{wang2019system}, the authors proposed the following implementation of the controller $\mathbf{K} = \bm{\Phi}_{uy} - \bm{\Phi}_{ux}\bm{\Phi}_{xx}^{-1}\bm{\Phi}_{xy}$ from the system responses matrices $ \bm{\Phi}_{xx}, \bm{\Phi}_{xy}, \bm{\Phi}_{ux}, \bm{\Phi}_{uy} $:

 The implementation~\eqref{eq:SLPcontrollerimplementation} avoids the explicit computation of matrix inverse and matrix product.
+We note that a few other realizations have been discussed in~\cite{rantzer2019realizability,jensen2021explicit}.
 However, the controller matrices in~\eqref{eq:SLPcontrollerimplementation} still contain transfer matrices.
 Motivated by~\cite{anderson2017structured}, this subsection provides a standard state-space realization~\eqref{eq:state_space_controller} for the controller in closed-loop parameterizations after imposing the FIR approximation.